 - Post jobs and internships on UNO Career Connect

 - Conduct on-campus interviews

 Students can access part-time, full-time and internship opportunity listings through the online job board, UNO Career Connect: https://unomaha-csm.symplicity.com/

 - To view job postings, students must register on UNO Career Connect.
 Upon completing the registration process, students can post their resume in the system.

 ACDC hosts All-University Career and Internship Fairs during the fall and spring semesters each academic year.
 These events allow UNO students and alumni of all majors to connect with career, internship and graduate school opportunities from various fields.

 As a service to employers and students, ACDC hosts on-campus interviews.
 Interviews take place regularly during the fall and spring semesters for a variety of full-time, part-time and internship positions.
 To apply for on-campus interviews students must register on UNO Career Connect.

-Employers regularly set up informational tables in the Milo Bail Student Center, allowing students to gather information and network with recruiters.
+Employers regularly set up informational tables in the Milo Bail Student Center and other areas on campus, allowing students to gather information and network with recruiters.
 Employer information tables typically take place during the fall and spring semesters.
-A calendar of career events can be found on the ACDC website.
+A calendar of information tables can be found on UNO Career Connect.

 Academic & Career Development Center Contact Information: